 This fact is significant on two levels: first, it is indicative of the extent to which the actual documentation of the theatrical performance (and accordingly, the possibility of reconstructing it) is a battleground of sorts in which the opposing voices of various stakeholders, agendas, and worldviews struggle for dominance.
-These conflicts will extend even further to underpin the documentation of the play’s reception.
+These conflicts will extend even further, underlying the documentation of the play’s reception as well.
 Second, the question of Adaki’s artistic status, reflected in the fact that his work was not credited, is symptomatic of the deep-rooted tension underlying the production – the hierarchy between the Ashkenazi creators who are perceived as professional artists and the Yemenite actors who are presented as amateurs with no artistic training.

-Halevy’s brief statement regarding the production, quoted earlier, frames the play between two poles with an inherent tension between them: the perception that the Yemenite Jews ostensibly facilitate direct access to the biblical past, on the one hand, and the view that that are not ‘developed’ enough in Western theatrical terms.
-Halevy notes the ‘characteristics embedded in the blood and education’ of the Yemenites, and how they drew his attention by way of their accent, the melodic Mizrahiness of their speech, the plasticity of their movement, and their warm temperament.
+Halevy’s brief statement regarding the production, quoted earlier, situates the play between two poles with an inherent tension between them: the perception that the Yemenite Jews ostensibly facilitate direct access to the biblical past, on the one hand, and the view that that are not ‘developed’ enough in Western theatrical terms.
+Halevy notes the ‘characteristics embedded in the blood and education’ of the Yemenites and how they drew his attention by way of their accent, the melodic Mizrahiness of their speech, the plasticity of their movement, and their warm temperament.
 At the same time, he views the group’s theatrical performance as strongly tied to the Yemenites’ bodily-biblical knowledge, that is, as literally embodying the Bible.

 It should be noted that in the discourse surrounding the play, Halevy is not alone in purporting these views.
 At the play’s premiere gala, which was sponsored by Yemenite Youth of the Histadrut in Tel Aviv, several speakers highlighted this unique connection between the Yemenites and the Bible.
 Notably, the Yemenites themselves seemed to adopt and promote this image.
 For instance, in her review in Davar newspaper, Yonah Wahab, emphasizes ‘the fresh connection between the actors and the biblical literary material.
-Yemenites based their lives on the Bible, and it was their Jewishness.’
-At the gala, Israel Yeshayahu, director of the division for Yemenites and Middle Eastern and North African Jews at the Histadrut’s Executive Committee, ‘highlighted the importance of the concept and the implementation of presenting biblical characters by Yemenites who did not wander from one diaspora to the next [...] and therefore preserved Hebrew originality in their speech, music playing, movements, and overall character.’
+Yemenites based their lives on the Bible, and it was their Jewishness’.
+At the gala, Israel Yeshayahu, director of the division for Yemenites and Middle Eastern and North African Jews at the Histadrut’s Executive Committee, ‘highlighted the importance of the concept and the implementation of presenting biblical characters by Yemenites who did not wander from one diaspora to the next [...] and therefore preserved Hebrew originality in their speech, music playing, movements, and overall character’.

-Halevy’s argument, however, gives rise to another innate conflict, that is, the tension between the ‘biblical knowledge’ – which the Yemenites apparently embody and which, from the hegemonic viewpoint, was lost to Jews arriving from Europe – and a different bodily knowledge, the knowledge of ‘acting theory’ which, given its roots in European culture, is knowledge the director had acquired.
-In Halevy’s opinion, working on the performance lasted eighteen months precisely because the Yemenite actors lacked ‘the elementary experience and knowledge in acting.’
-The ‘hard work and effort’ saved by working with non-Ashkenazi actors on biblical material, was in fact spent on transforming Yemenite Jews into theatre actors.
+Halevy’s argument, however, gives rise to another innate conflict, that is, the tension between the ‘biblical knowledge’ – which the Yemenites apparently embody and which, from the hegemonic viewpoint, was lost to Jews arriving from Europe – and a different bodily knowledge, the knowledge of ‘acting theory’, which, given its roots in European culture, is knowledge the director had acquired.
+In Halevy’s opinion, work on the performance lasted eighteen months precisely because the Yemenite actors lacked ‘the elementary experience and knowledge in acting’.
+The ‘hard work and effort’ saved by working with non-Ashkenazi actors on biblical material was, in fact, spent on transforming Yemenite Jews into theatre actors.